 Can you compile a will, or change a will, by yourself?

 As with any legal document it is best to seek professional advice.
-Adding a codicil to change an existing will is a simple matter but it is not advisable to draw up or change a will without first consulting an attorney or financial advisor.
+It is not advisable to draw up or change a will without first consulting an attorney, financial advisor or other competent professional.

 Why leave a bequest to charity?